Name of teacher / supervisor

 Content and design of the class

-- Associate: how the curious, associative skills of a child connect to dance as a practice.
+- Connects the curious, associative skills of a child to dance as a practice.

-- Identify: name different ingredients within one or a series of movements and to recognise that these ingredients are connected to a specific socio-cultural context.
+- Can name different ingredients within one or a series of movements.

-- Relate: point out various connections between the categories and to relate these connections to personal and/or collective styles, genres or idioms.
+- Relates this information to personal and/or collective styles, genres or idioms.

-- Embody: language as one of the vehicles to practice 'embodiment'.
+- Practices how language is one of the vehicles to practice 'embodiment'.

-- Include: an inclusive approach towards the different possibilities of movement.
+- Shows an inclusive approach towards the different possibilities of movement.

-- Contextualise: the articulation of different perspectives on movement as it is observed in context (objectivity vs subjectivity)
+- Articulates different perspectives on movement as it is observed in context (objectivity vs subjectivity)

 Working method(s) used